hidayatarg/hidayatarg/README.md

 ## For good projects you are at **Right Place !!!**

 ### 💻 I am a senior full-stack software enginer with 8 years of experince.
-### 💼 I have worked with many clients in the United States 🇺🇸,  Europe 🇪🇺, and Turkey.
+### 💼 I have worked with many clients in the United States, Germany, Portugal,and Turkey.
 ### 👨‍💻 I have experience in C#, C, C++, JavaScript, ReactJS, AngularJS, NodeJS, Python, Java and Golang.
 ### 👨‍🏫 I hold a master's degree in computer engineering.

 #
 ### About me